 Occasionally, we may add or remove services from the online service.
 We may notify and / or offer you other Child Support or online products and services by post or from an email update.

 After you have registered, you will receive most future Child Support messages through Child Support Business Online Services.
 We will email you when you have new mail to read (this is called an email notification).

 Call us on 131 272 if you do not want to receive your mail this way.

 Phishing is email-based fraud where internet thieves 'fish' for your personal details by using hoax emails claiming to be from a company or government agency.

 Hoax emails are often generated overseas and are sent in bulk.
-The email asks the recipient to provide sensitive information such as a username, password, customer reference number or bank account details by reply email or through a fake website, enabling thieves to gather the details for fraudulent use.
+The email asks the recipient to provide sensitive information such as a username, password, Customer Reference Number (CRN) or bank account details by reply email or through a fake website, enabling thieves to gather the details for fraudulent use.

 Reduce the risk of being a victim of a phishing

 You can minimise your chances of being a victim of phishing by: